Plus, transfer to the Vantage SIPP by 28 August 2015

 Unsure where to invest?
 The Vantage SIPP lets you choose your own investments but there's no need to choose today - we will transfer your pension as cash so you can decide when the transfer completes.
 This means it will be unaffected by stock market rises or falls during this period.

 A SIPP is a type of pension for people happy to make their own investment decisions.
 Investments go down in value as well as up so you could get back less than you invest.
 The rules mentioned are those currently applying and could change in the future.
-You can normally only access the money from age 55.
+You can normally only access the money from age 55 (57 from 2028).
 Tax reliefs depend on your circumstances.
 This website is not personal advice, if you are unsure an investment is right for you, please seek advice.